Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/sessions.md

     "secret":"change-this-secret",
     "storage":"kong",
     "cookie_secure":false,
-    "store_metadata": true
+    "store_metadata":true
 }
 ```

-If enabling the `store_metadata` and for PII reasons, the following configuration could be used instead.
+If you need to avoid storing session subjects as clear text due to PII concerns with `store_metadata` enabled, the following configuration can be used instead:

 ```
 enforce_rbac = on